ilifu/ilifu_user_docs/docs/data/data_management.md

 ### General Best Practises

 * Prototyping should develop into production workflows
-* Backup your scripts, workflow or pipeline, ideally by uploading to a version-controlled repository such as via GitHub<sup>1</sup>
+* Backup your scripts, workflow or pipeline, ideally by uploading to a version-controlled repository such as GitHub<sup>1</sup>
 * For each processing run, keep a record of your the software versions of your workflow/pipeline, and its input parameters

 <sup>1</sup> We recommend users familiarise themselves with the resources available from the [Software Carpentry website](https://software-carpentry.org).